liam-wiltshire/talks/linux/content.md

 .center[![](security/images/task.png)]

-- Find files in the current directory that are also .txt files
+- Find files in ~/linux101 that are also .txt files
 - Append the contents of ~/linux101/instructions.txt to ~/linux101/story.txt
  - HINT: To output the full contents of the file check out `cat`
+ - Check the contents of the appended file

 ???